 - fire roasted diced tomatoes-- we enjoy the Muir Glen brand here.
 Traditional diced tomatoes work well too.
 The fire roasted flavor provides another level of flavor to this soup.

 - tomato juice-- some readers have said that you can substitute this with V8 and it is pretty tasty.

 - beef broth-- we recommend the Pacific Foods beef broth, you can purchase it here

 - potatoes-- our favorite is Yukon Gold potatoes

 - salt - we prefer to use kosher salt

-- oregano leaves– make sure to double check that you’re spices are gluten and dairy free.
+- oregano leaves-- make sure to double check that your spices are gluten and dairy free.
 We recommend using this here.

 - pepper- have you tried fresh crushed black pepper from a grinder?

 - measuring cups- you'll find these in our kitchen